htm-community/sanity/README.md

 A web-based visualization layer for [Comportex](http://github.com/nupic-community/comportex/).

-See it in action in see [the online demos](https://nupic-community.github.io/comportexviz/).
+See it in action in [the online demos](https://nupic-community.github.io/comportexviz/).

 For original motivation see [this blog post](http://floybix.github.io/2014/07/11/visualization-driven-development-of-the-cortical-learning-algorithm/).